Riko Muranaka: John Maddox Prize delivery ceremony

 Ceremony held on November 30, 2017.

 At the award ceremony of the John Maddox Prize, Riko Murunaka's speech highlighted the circumstances that, according to the award winner, could have given rise to the distinction received.

 Vaccination against human papillomavirus

 The WHO has evaluated the effectiveness and safety of the vaccine against human papilloma virus (HPV) concluding that it is extremely safe and that it is not related to the adverse effects attributed to it.

 At 2016, 79 out of almost 200 countries have HPV vaccine programs for girls and adolescents.

 However, Japan stopped recommending vaccination despite the fact that its own technical committees found no relationship with the alleged adverse effects falsely attributed to this vaccine, and as a consequence, vaccination coverage fell to levels close to zero, not seen in any other country.
-In November 2021 the Ministry of Health, Labour, and Welfare of Japan finally resumed active recommendations of the HPV.
+In November 2021, the Ministry of Health, Labour, and Welfare of Japan finally resumed active recommendations of the HPV vaccine.